 In its previous life the coach had been used as a support vehicle for Black 5 44871 at the East Lancs Railway, and was in need of a lot of TLC.
 An extensive renovation of the interior and exterior was completed by volunteers in the carriage workshops in early 2018 and the coach is now back in service on the Lincolnshire Wolds Railway, in a smart new ‘blood & custard’ livery

 No 1964 Spitfire

 A standard Barclay 0-4-0 saddle tank built in 1929, ‘Spitfire’ spent her working life in the chemical industry at Trafford Park in Manchester, finally working for CPC.
 After withdrawal in the 1970s she was preserved at the Manchester Museum of Science and Technology and since 1984 has resided at several heritage railways before moving to Ludborough.
-Spitfire’s ten-year overhaul was completed in December 2015 and she will be back in service at the LWR for the 2016 running season.
+Spitfire’s ten-year overhaul was completed in December 2015 and she was back in service at the LWR for the 2016 running season.

 Ivatt Class 2 2-6-0 number 46521